ancwrd1/snx-rs/README.md

-# Open source client for Checkpoint VPN tunnels
+# Open source Linux client for Checkpoint VPN tunnels

-This project contains a Rust source code of the unofficial client for Checkpoint VPN.
+This project contains a Rust source code of the unofficial Linux client for Checkpoint VPN.
-Based on the reverse engineered protocol from the vendor application (Windows, Linux, Android).
+Based on the reverse engineered protocol from the vendor application.

 ## Advantages over the official snx client for Linux: